JohnH2448/Anvil-Pro/README.md

 Pipeline invalidation is simple and arguably unnecessary, but it is still performed to eliminate ambiguity around valid and invalid work.
 On redirect, all younger instructions in the pipeline are invalidated.
 This prevents any edge-case architectural state change and ensures that no speculative work can take effect.

+## Notice
+This core is in progress.
+Do not attempt to use it or understand the HDL unless you want to waste your time.
+Nobody but myself and god know the formal assumptions that allow it to function.
+This README is currently a technical reference notepad and architectural source of truth, and much is subject to change.
+Do not take it as a perfect reference, but rather a formalization of design ideas to hold myself accountable to.